wallymathieu/assertfail/_posts/2019-01-06-Choose-your-own-adventure-in-fsharp.md

 My personal favorite.
 It's a rejection of the assumption that [f# cannot express higher level of abstractions](https://forums.fsharp.org/t/does-f-have-a-future/237).
 By using for instance monad transformers you can get the same functionality (combinations of computation expressions) as in ExtCore but without having to manually code it.

+## Conclusion

+F# has a rich eco system of tools and frameworks.
+It can be a useful tool in order to deal with complexity or just to write something quick.
+There are many paths that you can take get where you need to go.